aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-fullnode.md

   ```

 ### Add upstream seed peers
+Note: you might see `NoAvailablePeers` in your node's error messages.
+This is normal when the node is first starting.
+Wait for the node to run for a few minutes to see if it connects to peers.
+If not, follow the steps below:

-Devnet validator fullnodes will only accept a maximum of 1000 connections.
+Devnet validator fullnodes will only accept a maximum of ~5000 connections.
 If our network is experiencing high volume, your fullnode might not able to connect.
-You might see "NoAvailablePeers" in your node's error messages.
+You might see `NoAvailablePeers` continuously in your node's error messages.
 If this happens, you can set `seeds` in the FullNode configuration file to add new  peers to connect to.
-We prepared some FullNodes addresses for you to use, here.
+We prepared some FullNodes addresses for you to use, below.
 Also. feel free to use the ones provided by the community (anyone already running a fullnode can provide their address for you to connect).
-Add these to your configuration file:
+Add these to your configuration file under your `discovery_method`:
 ```
+...
+full_node_networks:
+    - discovery_method: "onchain"
+      # The network must have a listen address to specify protocols.
+This runs it locally to
+      # prevent remote, incoming connections.
+      listen_address: ...
       seeds:
         4d6a710365a2d95ac6ffbd9b9198a86a:
             addresses:
             - "/dns4/pfn0.node.devnet.aptoslabs.com/tcp/6182/ln-noise-ik/bb14af025d226288a3488b4433cf5cb54d6a710365a2d95ac6ffbd9b9198a86a/ln-handshake/0"
             role: "Upstream"
         52173b436ae1809df4a5fcfc67f8fc61:
             addresses:
             - "/dns4/pfn1.node.devnet.aptoslabs.com/tcp/6182/ln-noise-ik/7fe8523388084607cdf78ff40e3e717652173b436ae1809df4a5fcfc67f8fc61/ln-handshake/0"
             role: "Upstream"
         476222516fdc55869d2b649c614d965b:
             addresses:
             - "/dns4/pfn2.node.devnet.aptoslabs.com/tcp/6182/ln-noise-ik/f6b135a59591677afc98168791551a0a476222516fdc55869d2b649c614d965b/ln-handshake/0"
             role: "Upstream"
+...
 ```

 ## Advanced Guide